awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 1. To change information about the AWS KMS customer master key \(CMK\), in **Additional configuration**, change the value for **Encryption key**\.
 **Important**
-If you leave **Encryption key** blank, AWS CodeBuild uses the AWS\-managed CMK for Amazon S3 in your AWS account instead\.
+If you leave **Encryption key** blank, CodeBuild uses the AWS\-managed CMK for Amazon S3 in your AWS account instead\.

 1. To change information about the cache, expand **Additional configuration**\.
 In **Cache type**, do one of the following:
    + If you previously chose a cache, but do not want to use one now, choose **No cache**\.